tinymce/tinymce-docs/plugins/emoticons.md

 This option sets the base URL for the images used to represent emojis when using the `emojiimages` database.

+By default, this option loads the required image _assets_ from the Twemoji CDN.
+To use self-hosted emoji images, download the image _assets_ from the [Twitter Emoji (twemoji) GitHub repository](https://github.com/twitter/twemoji/#download).

 **Type:** `String`

 **Default:** `https://twemoji.maxcdn.com/v/13.0.1/72x72/`